aidanamavi/portfolio-resume/README.md

 5. Ensure your permalink points to yourdomain.com/about/
 6. To edit your new page, manually edit the code in the index-about.php template file.

-#####Set up your work posts.

-1. Select 'Work' and then 'Add Work'
-2. Add your images to the img theme folder.
-3. Add your image or YouTube URL to your slide.
-4. Fill in all relevant information.

 ## Recommended Plug-ins